ycm-core/YouCompleteMe/README.md

 NOTE: Minimum Requirements Have Changed
 ----------------------------------------

-Our policy is to suppor the Vim version that's in the latest LTS of Ubuntu.
+Our policy is to support the Vim version that's in the latest LTS of Ubuntu.
 That's currently Ubuntu 20.04 which contains `vim-nox` at `v8.1.2269`.

 Help, Advice, Support